Azubi-Africa/Career_Accelerator_LP3-Regression/README.md

 # **Time Series Regression Analysis (Corporation Favorita)**
 ![image](https://github.com/Azubi-Africa/Career_Accelerator_LP3-Regression/assets/97846040/8f367d02-afdf-48d7-9ad3-46bd4e93f425)

+**Scenario**: You are a data scientist in Corporation Favorita, a large Ecuadorian-based grocery retailer.
+Corporation Favorita wants to ensure that they always have the right quantity of products in stock.
+To do this you have decided to build a series of machine learning models to forecast the demand of products in various locations.
+The marketing and sales team have provided you with some data to aid this endeavor.
+Your team uses CRISP-DM Framework for Data Science projects

-This is a time series regression analysis problem.
+This is a **time series regression analysis** problem.
 In this project, you'll predict store sales on data from Corporation Favorita, a large Ecuadorian-based grocery retailer.